open-rmf/crossflow/handbook/src/listen.md

 Just like any other operation in a workflow, the listen operation produces a message that can be connected to an input slot of a compatible node or other kind of operation.
-Similar to [join](./join.md), the listen operation can infer what message type it should produce based on what operation it's connected to.
+Similar to [join](./join.md), the listen operation can infer what message type it should produce based on what downstream operation it's connected to.
 However the listen operation specifically creates an **Accessor**---a data type that gives access to one or more buffers within the workflow.

 The most basic accessor is a [`BufferKey<T>`][BufferKey] which gives access to a buffer containing messages of type `T`.
 There are some opaque buffer keys like